 Karen Koehler, professor of architectural and art history at Hampshire College, and visiting professor in the Five Colleges, is also a member of the Five College Architectural Studies Council.
-She teaches courses in modern and contemporary art, architecture and design, with a special emphasis on connections between art, literature, critical theory, and socio-political history.
+She teaches courses in modern and contemporary art, architecture, and design, with a special emphasis on connections between art, literature, critical theory, and socio-political history.
 Karen received her B.A. in English literature and M.S. in library science from the University of Illinois in Urbana-Champaign, her M.A. in art history from the University of Massachusetts in Amherst, and an M.F.A. and Ph.D. in art and archaeology from Princeton University.

-Professor Koehler has done visual and archival research in Berlin; Weimar; Dessau; Paris; Bern; Munich; London; New York; Chicago; and Cambridge, Massachusetts, and has published extensively on twentieth-century art and architecture, with a concentration on the role of exhibitions in the history of art.
+Professor Koehler has published extensively on twentieth-century art and architecture, with a concentration on the role of exhibitions in the history of art.
 Her work questions the relationships of art and exile, translation and perception, and the interactions of architecture with other forms of cultural expression.
-She has most recently published catalogue essays for the exhibitions The Small Utopia: Ars Multiplicata (Foundazione Prada, Venice, 2012) and The Mad Square: Modernity in German Art 1910-1938 (Art Gallery of New South Wales, 2011) and was a contributing editor to the Mead Collection Handbook (Mead Art Museum, Amherst College, 2011).
-Her contribution to the conference "Bauhaus Palimpsest: The Object of Discourse" at the Harvard University Art Museums was published in Bauhaus Constructs (Routledge, 2009).
+She has most recently published catalog essays for the exhibitions "Intersecting Colors: Josef Albers and His Contemporaries" (Mead Art Museum, Amherst College, 2015), "The Small Utopia: Ars Multiplicata" (Foundazione Prada, Venice, 2012) and "The Mad Square: Modernity in German Art 1910-1938" (Art Gallery of New South Wales, 2011) and was a contributing editor to the Mead Collection Handbook (Mead Art Museum, Amherst College, 2011).

-Professor Koehler's museum work began as curatorial assistant at the University Museum of Contemporary Art at the University of Massachusetts, where she contributed to shows on Barnett Newman, Martin Puryear, Chris Burden, and other American artists.
-More recently, Professor Koehler was faculty curator and sole author of the catalogue for Bauhaus Modern at the Smith College Museum of Art (2008), an important exhibition that contributed new thinking on the complexity and diversity of Bauhaus art and history, while challenging assumptions about the mass production of modernist objects and images.
-She is currently at work on two books, a survey of the Bauhaus for Phaidon Press, and an intellectual history of the German architect Walter Gropius, including his exhibition designs in New York, Berlin, Weimar, London, and Paris.
+Professor Koehler's museum work began when she was a curatorial assistant at the University Museum of Contemporary Art at the University of Massachusetts Amherst, where she contributed to shows on Barnett Newman, Martin Puryear, Chris Burden, and other American artists.
+More recently, Professor Koehler was faculty curator and sole author of the catalog for "Bauhaus Modern" at the Smith College Museum of Art (2008), an important exhibition that contributed new thinking on the complexity and diversity of Bauhaus art and history, while challenging assumptions about the mass production of modernist objects and images.
+She is currently at work on two books: a survey of the Bauhaus for Phaidon Press, and an intellectual history of the German architect Walter Gropius, including his exhibition designs in New York, Berlin, Weimar, London, and Paris.